paranoid-software/elemental-cms/readme.md

 # elemental CMS

-Elemental is a Flask and MongoDB based CMS intended for developers FIRST.
+Elemental is a Flask and MongoDB based CMS intended mainly for developers.

 The main interaction with the tool takes place through its CLI: